Only one of Cusco’s mysteries!

-Just about 50 kms northwest of Cusco, you find an architectural marvel and historical curiousity.
-What was Moray?
+About 50 km northwest of Cusco, you find a site of architectural marvel and historical curiosity – Moray.
+But, what was Moray?
 These mysterious circles built by pre-Inca cultures, stand as a favorite Cusco destination due to its ancient mystery and other-worldliness.

 Despite the visits it gets per year, the purpose of these structures is still limited to theories.